TheGreenJosip/TTS-package/README.md

 ## Usage

-The package can be used in two main ways:
+The package can be used in two main ways.
+Either listening to the clipboard or reading files presented.

 ### As a Clipboard Listener

-You can start the clipboard-listener either normally in foreground and leave it opeen in a separate teerminal window:
+You can start the clipboard-listener either normally in foreground and leave it open in a separate terminal window:

 ```bash
 node clipboardListener.js